 Our choice for a second side dish is the staple of every plate lunch in Hawaii where you get your entrée, two scoops of rice and, yes, macaroni salad.

 Our most popular dessert recipe is relatively easy to make.
 You'll probably have most of the ingredients at home already.
 All you'll need to do is head to the store to get a couple of cans of coconut milk - that is, if you don't plan on husking your own coconut.

 12 of 12

-Once again we thank the Polynesian Cultural Center for providing us with this great recipe.
+Once again we thank the Polynesian Cultural Center for inspiring this choice.
 If you like chocolate, this is definitely for you.
-If, however, you're tired of cooking by this point - and that's perfectly fine - Trader Joe's has a very good frozen version of chocolate mochi which I've had on several occasions.
+If, however, you're tired of cooking by this point - and that's perfectly fine - Trader Joe's has a very good frozen version of chocolate mochi.